16 - 18 Oct 2017

 The conference will bring together key players in global agricultural and crop health research in order to explore and discuss opportunities related to analyzing, quantifying, and modelling crop losses to diseases and pests.

 Rationale and aim of the Conference

-• How and what can modelling contribute in the assessment of the impacts of pests and diseases, especially on food security?
+- How and what can modelling contribute to the assessment of the impacts of pests and diseases, especially on food security?

-• Can we establish a global, open-source, data base on crop losses, which will enable answering these questions?
+- Can we establish a global, open-source database on crop losses, which will help answer these questions?

 S. Savary (INRA, France)